sollecitom/software-product-development-blog/content/posts/2023/2023-12-31-DRAFT-teams-and-teamwork.md

 The thing is, teamwork and teams are incredibly misunderstood.
 The terms themselves are very often abused, so that a team, these days, is just a fancier name for "a group of co-workers".

+I believe that many of the problems companies experience derive from this misunderstanding, and from putting in place practices that are anti-systemic and destroy teamwork.

+So what's a team then?
+A team is a social system, and as such it is a qualitatively different entity than a few individuals working alone side-by-side.

+To understand what this means, let's look at what "system" and "social" mean, in this context.

+When it comes to the definition of a system, I could never explain it better than by quoting Russell Ackoff:

+- "A system is a whole that consists of parts each of which can affect its behavior or its properties.
+Each part of the system when it affects the system is dependent for its effect on some other part.
+In other words: The parts are interdependent."
+- "No part of the system or a collection of parts of the system has an independent effect on it.
+Therefore, a system as a whole cannot be divided into independent parts."
+- "The essential or defining properties of any system are properties of the whole which none of its parts have.
+The essential property of an automobile is that it can carry you from one place to another.
+No part of an automobile can do that."
+- "Therefore, when a system is taken apart it loses its essential properties.
+A system is not the sum of the behavior of its parts, it’s a product of their interactions.
+The performance of a system depends on how the parts fit, not how they act taken separately."

+About "social" here, Russell Ackoff, once again, categorized any system as either:

+- A machine, where the overall system has no purpose, and neither have the parts.
+A machine serves the purpose of its creator.
+- An organism, where the overall system has its own purpose, but the parts do not.
+- A social system, where the overall system has its own purpose, and the subsystems also have their own purposes.

+Therefore, a social system is a system whose parts have their own purpose.
+There would be a lot to say about the dysfunction and the problems that arise from trying to treat teams as machines or organisms, but it'll have to wait for another day.
+Today I want to discuss how most "teams" within software companies aren't working as a system.

+[//]: # (TODO)

+Behaviors and cognition in the group have two major characteristics: they are interdependent, and this interdependence develops over time in a reciprocal manner.

+This developing interdependence implies that individuals’ cognitive processes affect and become affected by the ones of the other team members.
+Communication among the team members serves as the means for the gradually growing interdependence of cognition and behaviors such that efforts become coordinated and shared.

 TODO